-In 1941, Erik Gregers-Olsen escapes from Denmark.
+In 1941, Erik Infeld escapes from Denmark.
 Via Siberia he reaches United States from where he continues to Canada and the Norwegian Forces here.

-In September 1941, he enlists in the Royal Norwegian Air Force and he commences training on 23 January 1943 at Flyvåpenes Treningsleir, F.T.L. (the Airforces Training Camp).
+In September 1941, he enlists in the Royal Norwegian Air Force under the presumed name Gregers-Olsen, and he commences training on 23 January 1943 at Flyvåpenes Treningsleir, F.T.L. (the Airforces Training Camp).
 The actual air training commences at 13 July 1943 he flies solo on Fairchild PT26 Cornell No. 157.

 He continues to advances training at Camp Boden, Ontario, on Harvards from 20 October 1943 and supplementary training from 13 February 1944.